andrewkwstich/external-sandhi/README.md

 ```
 will be printed.

-When testing functions of the form
+When using unit tests of the form

 ```
-assert RULE.applies_to(...)
+assert RULE.applies_to('...'), '...'
 ```
 , use non-standard input.